alanboy/stuff/blog/_posts/2019-01-20-blog-infra.markdown

 published: true
 ---

-THIS blog is a git repo hosted in GitHub.
+This blog is a git repo hosted in GitHub.
 Every push to master triggers a CI build in AzureDevops which builds the site using Jekyll and pushes the results to a Blob Storage account in Azure.
 The Blob Storage has HTTP access enabled with a custom domain.

 Building the jekyll site: